MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 ---
-title: Define Granular Permissions  | Microsoft Docs
+title: Define Granular Permissions
-description: Describes how to give users access to objects by assigning permission sets to them.
+description: This topic describes how to define granular permissions by giving certain users access to objects and assigning permission sets to them.
 author: SorenGP

 ms.service: dynamics365-business-central